deadlysnowman3308/live-weather/README.md

 # live-weather
-Current weather and forecasts in your city and also find weather report worldwide in terminal.
+Current weather and forecasts in your city and also find weather report worldwide in the terminal.
 Always Have Access to WeatherBug at Your Fingertips, It's Free.
 ## installation ##

 git clone https://github.com/hackingvila/live-weather.git